-Six years later and I am still fighting this demon everyday, but it is getting better as I learn ways to manage it.
-Just knowing that I am not the only one who’s dealing with does it make me feel less weird.
+But what exactly is self care?
+And how does one who suffers from anxiety practice it?
 Today I’m sharing my own personal tips and tricks that you might like to try in order to take better care of your mental health, and start living your fullest life!

 What is Self Care?
-And Why is it Important?
+And Why is it Important for Anxiety Suffers?

 There are certain fundamental things that a human requires in order to take care of one’s self such as air, food, water, a balance between rest and activity, time alone and time with others.
-Whilst these tasks seem like pretty straightforward concepts, we can sometimes over look them without even realising, this can often lead to mood swings and irritability.
-These feelings and emotions do nothing good for our mental, emotional, or physical health.
+Whilst these tasks seem like pretty straightforward concepts, we can sometimes overlook them without even realizing, this can often lead to mood swings and irritability.
+These feelings and emotions do nothing good for our anxiety levels.
 This is where self care comes in, self care is when we deliberately participate in an activity in order to take care of ourselves.

 Put an oxygen mask on yourself before you put it on others.

-- Light a Candle: Self care doesn’t have to cost you an arm and a leg.
-Candles are an inexpensive way to treat ourselves, have one close by as you take time to read, knit, crochet, paint or bathe.
+2. Light a Candle: Self care doesn’t have to cost you an arm and a leg.
+Candles are an inexpensive way to treat ourselves, have one close by as you take time to read, knit, crochet, paint, or bathe.
 Scented candles such as lavender or clary-sage can support those struggling with anxiety or stress.

-- Take a Bath: Lock yourself in the bathroom, start running the bath water and get ready to bathe like Queen Cleopatra!
+3. Take a Bath: Lock yourself in the bathroom, start running the bathwater and get ready to bathe like Queen Cleopatra!
 A warm bath with therapeutic herbs, rose petals, essential oils, mineral salts, honey, or milk is a ritual like no other and will make you feel like a goddess.
 Try my easy Calendula and Pink Himalayan Salt bath salts recipe here.

-- Take a Nap: I’ve always felt guilty for having day naps, especially because I know I actually have shit to do!
-However research has shown that naps improve reaction time, logical reasoning, math skills, mood, and even help with fatigue.
-In addition, napping is great for the heart, weight management, blood pressure regulation, and stress, alertness and more.
+4. Take a Nap: I’ve always felt guilty for having day naps, especially because I know I actually have shit to do!
+However, research has shown that naps improve reaction time, logical reasoning, math skills, mood, and even help with fatigue.
+In addition, napping is great for the heart, weight management, blood pressure regulation, and stress, alertness, and anxiety!

-- Go For a Walk: Monday to Friday I am normally stuck indoors in the aircon behind me screen and it can be really draining and uninspiring.
+5. Go For a Walk: Monday to Friday I am normally stuck indoors in the aircon behind my screen and it can be really draining and uninspiring.
 So I like to go for a brisk walk on the beach or in the forest and soak up all that fresh air and vitamin D on the weekends.
-Going for a 30min walk can improve self-esteem, mood and sleep quality, it can even reduces stress, anxiety and fatigue.
+Going for a 30min walk can improve self-esteem, mood, and sleep quality, it can even reduce stress, anxiety, and fatigue.

-- Have a Spa Day: You could pay for this services, but if you’re not in a position to do that, then do it in your own home!
-Create a relaxing space by diffusing some your favourite essential oils or lighting a scented candle, then allow yourself a decent amount of time to give yourself a facial (try these simple face mask ideas here), paint your nails, wash your hair or shave your legs.
-Taking time out to pamper yourself will lift your self-esteem, relax you and help you to get a better nights sleep.
+7. Have a Spa Day: You could pay for these services, but if you’re not in a position to do that, then do it in your own home!
+Create a relaxing space by diffusing some of your favorite essential oils or lighting a scented candle, then allow yourself a decent amount of time to give yourself a facial (try these simple face mask ideas here), paint your nails, wash your hair or shave your legs.
+Taking time out to pamper yourself will lift your self-esteem, reduce anxiety levels, relax you, and help you to get a better night’s sleep.

-- Brain Dump: The world is filled with great things to do, make, and accomplish, but not with a lot of time.
-I really struggle with this!
-I’ve so many ideas and dreams filling up my head space, that sometimes I cant see the woods for the trees!
-So I will often sit down with a pen and paper and just write down everything that springs to mind, it doesn’t have to be organised or make any sense to anyone else, but it gives me the opportunity to get everything out thats cluttering up my head space.
+8. Brain Dump: The world is filled with great things to do, make, and accomplish, but not with a lot of time.
+I really struggle with this, and it makes my anxiety severe when I feel like my to-do list is just not getting smaller!
+I’ve so many ideas and dreams filling up my headspace, that sometimes I can’t see the woods for the trees!
+So I will often sit down with a pen and paper and just write down everything that springs to mind, it doesn’t have to be organized or make any sense to anyone else, but it gives me the opportunity to get everything out that’s cluttering up my headspace.
 I’ll normally select like the top 5 and act on those so I can cross them off my list, then come back to anything else at a later stage.
 After my dump (sounds terrible doesn’t it!)
-I feel less stressed and anxious about all the tasks I need to complete, and helps me to centre my focus on whats really important.
+I feel less stressed and anxious about all the tasks I need to complete and helps me to center my focus on what’s really important.

-- Declutter: K, I’ll be honest, I’m really bad at this!
+9. Declutter: K, I’ll be honest, I’m really bad at this!
 Sometimes I can’t think for all the stuff and mess that’s around me.
-The environment that we find ourselves in can undoubtedly affect our mood, but I don’t have enough motivation in me to clean my house top to bottom everyday however, (weird I know) so in order to feel some sort of self-achievement I take it in bite sizes.
-One day I will tackle my office, then the next I might go through the kids drawers and purge anything they don’t need anymore.
-Reducing the ‘clutter’ in our lives allows us tackle our stressors head-on, which in turn will benefit our mental health.
+The environment that we find ourselves in can undoubtedly affect our mood, but I don’t have enough motivation in me to clean my house top to bottom every day however, (weird I know) so in order to feel some sort of self-achievement, I take it in bite sizes.
+One day I will tackle my office, then the next I might go through the kid’s drawers and purge anything they don’t need anymore.
+Reducing the ‘clutter’ in our lives allows us to tackle our stressors head-on, which in turn will benefit our mental health.

-- Go For A Drive: Jump in the car and drive somewhere where you can sit and enjoy the magical moment of a sunset or sunrise.
-I recently saw the moon rise over the ocean here in Western Australia and it was just spectacular, it was so peaceful and awe inspiring.
+11. Go For A Drive: Jump in the car and drive somewhere where you can sit and enjoy the magical moment of a sunset or sunrise.
+I recently saw the moon rise over the ocean here in Western Australia and it was just spectacular, it was so peaceful and awe-inspiring.
 Don’t take any pictures or post about it on social media.
 Just watch and be still.

 ➤ Want more facial spa day inspiration?
 Grab my FREE Face Masks Recipe book below 👇🏻